bmuhamood/HelpjuiceApp/README.md

 [Live Demo!!!](https://helpjuiceapp.herokuapp.com/)

-You have to Sign up to acces to de home page and interact with other users
+You have to Sign up to access to access articles page and also be able to create/search articles

 ## Getting Started